Is Anu holding the symbolic Holy Grail of a Bloodline he created?

-It is, however, more particularly as the third figure in the triad, the two other members of which were Anu and Enlil, that Ea acquires his permanent place in the pantheon.
+It is, however, more particularly as the third figure in the triad, the three other members of which were Anu and Enlil, that Ea acquires his permanent place in the pantheon.
 To him was assigned the control of the watery element, and in this capacity he becomes the shar apsi, i.e. king of the Apsu or "the deep."
 The Apsu was figured as the abyss of water beneath the earth, and since the gathering place of the dead, known as Aralu, was situated near the confines of the Apsu, he was also designated as En-Ki, i.e. "lord of that which is below", in contrast to Anu, who was the lord of the "above" or the heavens.

 The cult of Ea extended throughout Babylonia and Assyria.
 We find temples and shrines erected in his honor, e.g. at Nippur, Girsu, Ur, Babylon, Sippar and Nineveh, and the numerous epithets given to him, as well as the various forms under which the god appears, alike bear witness to the popularity which he enjoyed from the earliest to the latest period of Babylonian-Assyrian history.

 In Sumerian mythology and later for Assyrians and Babylonians, Anu was a sky-god, the god of heaven, lord of constellations, king of gods, spirits and demons, and dwelt in the highest heavenly regions.
 It was believed that he had the power to judge those who had committed crimes, and that he had created the stars as soldiers to destroy the wicked.
 He was the father of the Anunnaki.
 In art he was sometimes depicted as a jackal.
 His attribute was the royal tiara, most times decorated with two pairs of bull horns.